aashishhari/team6Rhinos_neuralnet/README.md

 `merged_test_normal.txt` contains our inferences in one file.
 Entries up to 423 contain our inferences for normal weather conditions.
 500 and after represent our inferences for adversial weather conditions.

-`test.sh`, `train.sh`, and `merge.sh` all contain shell scripts of our executions and specify the flag we've used.
+`test.sh`, `train.sh`, and `merge.sh` all contain shell scripts of our executions and specify the flags we've used.